DaveKeehl/svelte-reveal/README.md

 > ⚠️ svelte-reveal is currently in beta.
 Do you want to [contribute](https://github.com/DaveKeehl/svelte-reveal/issues)?
 Do you want to [report a bug](https://github.com/DaveKeehl/svelte-reveal/issues)?

+> ⚠️ Support for SvelteKit is currently experimental

 svelte-reveal is a library created with the purpose of helping [Svelte](https://svelte.dev/) users add reveal on scroll transitions to their web applications.
 This library leverages the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) in order to know when to trigger the animations.

 ## ✨ Features